-Teams around the NFL can start contacting and negotiating with agents of players set to become unrestricted free agents on Saturday, but deals can’t be executed until Mar.
+Teams around the NFL can start contacting and negotiating Saturday with agents of players set to become unrestricted free agents, but deals can’t be executed until Mar.
 11 at 3 p.m.
-CST when new league year starts.
+CST, when the new league year starts.

 2014 free agent: Henry Melton

 Position: Defensive tackle

 2013 statistics: Three games (three starts); five tackles, two quarterback pressures and one fumble recovery.